Renew a Teaching Certificate in NY

 According to the NY State Department of Education, an educator with a professional classroom teaching certificate, educational leadership certificate, or Level III teaching assistant certificate is required to successfully complete 100 clock hours of acceptable CTLE, including 15 hours of Language Acquisition Requirements (ELL & ESL), to renew a teaching certificate in NY.
 Each semester-hour of credit through a regionally accredited university equals 15 clock hours of CTLE credit.

-How do I apply for a salary differential in NY and NYC?
+How do I advance my teaching salary in NY and NYC?

 Renew a Teaching Certificate by Professional Learning Board is an approved provider for salary differential online courses (both UFT A+ Credits and ASPDP P-credits).